In this article, you’ll learn how to print multiple slides on one page in Microsoft PowerPoint, which works in all versions of PowerPoint.

 But before you print your PowerPoint presentation, an important question to answer first about your deck is:

 Are you distributing your slides as handouts in a professional setting?

-If so, I recommend formatting your PowerPoint Handout Master before you print your slides.
-That's because it will improve the overall professional feel of your handouts, as pictured below.
+If so, I recommend formatting your PowerPoint Handout Master (as discussed below) with your company logo, contact information, etc., before you print your slides.
+Adding just a few simple things will vastly improve the professional quality of your handouts.

-For example, to print 4 slides per page in PowerPoint, simply:
+Follow these steps to print 4 slides per page in PowerPoint as handouts.

-If you print lots of files and documents from your computer, I recommend learning the Print shortcut.
+If you print lots of files and documents like this from computer, I recommend learning the Print shortcut.

 - Ctrl + P to print on a PC

 - Cmd + P to print on a Mac

 This universal keyboard shortcut works in Microsoft Word, Excel and PowerPoint (and almost any other software program you will ever use).